 Hold up your smartphone and get ready for some head tilting.
 First, keep your face straight forward, facing the camera.
 Then, take three pictures: one with the camera right in front of your face, one above and one below.
 As an example, here’s what her photos look like:

-Basically, you’re going to look at the camera head-on and move your camera above your face, below your face and at face level.
-To make sure you’re following her advice to the letter, tap or click here to watch the steps in action.
+You’re going to look at the camera head-on and move your camera above your face, below your face and at face level.
+To ensure you’re following her advice to the letter, tap or click here to watch the steps in action.

 Now it’s time to angle your face.
-For your next three pictures, turn to the right and keep your head still.
-Now, take one picture of yourself with the camera at face level, one where the camera is high and one where the camera is low.
+Turn to the right for your following three pictures and keep your head still.
+Now, take one photo of yourself with the camera at face level, one where the camera is high and one where the camera is low.

 Follow the same formula as before.
 Here is Vi Luong’s example: